aws/sagemaker-hyperpod-cli/README.md

 - [Accessing Logs](#accessing-logs)
 - [Executing Commands](#executing-commands)

-### Listing Clusters
+### Getting Cluster information

-This command lists the available HyperPod clusters and their capacity information.
+This command lists the available SageMaker HyperPod clusters and their capacity information.

 ```
-hyperpod list-clusters [--region <region>] [--clusters <cluster1,cluster2>] [--orchestrator <eks>] [--output <json|table>]
+hyperpod get-clusters [--region <region>] [--clusters <cluster1,cluster2>] [--orchestrator <eks>] [--output <json|table>]
 ```

 * `region` (string) - Optional.
-The region that the HyperPod and EKS clusters are located.
+The region that the SageMaker HyperPod and EKS clusters are located.
 If not specified, it will be set to the region from the current AWS account credentials.
 * `clusters` (list[string]) - Optional.
-A list of HyperPod cluster names that users want to check the capacity for.
+A list of SageMaker HyperPod cluster names that users want to check the capacity for.
 This is useful for users who know some of their most commonly used clusters and want to check the capacity status of the clusters in the AWS account.
 * `orchestrator` (enum) - Optional.
 The orchestrator type for the cluster.
 Currently, `'eks'` is the only available option.
 * `output` (enum) - Optional.
 The output format.
 Available values are `TABLE` and `JSON`.
 The default value is `JSON`.

 ### Connecting to a Cluster

-This command configures the local Kubectl environment to interact with the specified HyperPod cluster and namespace.
+This command configures the local Kubectl environment to interact with the specified SageMaker HyperPod cluster and namespace.

 ```
 hyperpod connect-cluster --cluster-name <cluster-name> [--region <region>] [--namespace <namespace>]
 ```

 * `cluster-name` (string) - Required.
-The HyperPod cluster name to configure with.
+The SageMaker HyperPod cluster name to configure with.
 * `region` (string) - Optional.
-The region that the HyperPod and EKS clusters are located.
+The region that the SageMaker HyperPod and EKS clusters are located.
 If not specified, it will be set to the region from the current AWS account credentials.
 * `namespace` (string) - Optional.
 The namespace that you want to connect to.
 If not specified, this command uses the [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) of the Amazon EKS cluster associated with the SageMaker HyperPod cluster in your AWS account.

 ### Submitting a Job

-This command submits a new training job to the connected HyperPod cluster.
+This command submits a new training job to the connected SageMaker HyperPod cluster.

 ```
 hyperpod start-job --job-name <job-name> [--namespace <namespace>] [--job-kind <kubeflow/PyTorchJob>] [--image <image>] [--command <command>] [--entry-script <script>] [--script-args <arg1 arg2>] [--environment <key=value>] [--pull-policy <Always|IfNotPresent|Never>] [--instance-type <instance-type>] [--node-count <count>] [--tasks-per-node <count>] [--label-selector <key=value>] [--deep-health-check-passed-nodes-only] [--scheduler-type <Kueue>] [--queue-name <queue-name>] [--priority <priority>] [--auto-resume] [--max-retry <count>] [--restart-policy <Always|OnFailure|Never|ExitCode>] [--volumes <volume1,volume2>] [--persistent-volume-claims <claim1:/mount/path,claim2:/mount/path>] [--results-dir <dir>] [--service-account-name <account>]